Subsection:rrcb_subsection_viewmodel Object

 Many Mobile Harvest distributions are currently being run as a drive-through format.
 When you arrive at a drive-through site, please be sure to pay close attention to all signs, as well as staff and volunteers directing traffic.
 We kindly ask that you remain in your vehicle the entire time.
 Your groceries will be loaded into your vehicle for you; please have the door unlocked and ensure that there is space available for the food.

 Those without transportation are still welcome to visit drive-through Mobile Harvest sites and will be served via a walk-up line.
-Please respect social distancing at all times while on site by remaining at least 6ft away from those not in your household.

 Other sites will be using our walk-up distribution model.
 All walk-up sites will marked accordingly on the monthly schedule.